mit-pdos/daisy-nfsd/eval/README.md

 This repo is [mit-pdos/daisy-nfsd](https://github.com/mit-pdos/daisy-nfsd).

+These instructions assume you've compiled the evaluation driver with `go build ./cmd/daisy-eval`.

 ## smallfile, largefile, and app benchmarks

-Run `./bench.sh | tee data/bench-raw.txt`.
-Then `./bench.py data/bench-raw.txt`
-will produce a file `data/bench.data`.
+Run `daisy-eval -i eval/data bench`.
+Then `./eval/eval.py -i eval/data bench` will produce a file `eval/data/bench.data`.

-By default runs up to 10 cores; you can set this with `./bench.sh 10` for example.

 ## smallfile scalability on a disk

-Run `./scale.sh | tee data/scale-raw.txt`.
-Then `./scale.py data/scale-raw.txt`
-will produce files for each system in `data/{dnfs,gnfs,linux-nfs}.data`.
+Run `daisy-eval -i eval/data bench`.
+Then `./eval/eval.py -i eval/data scale` will produce files for each system in `data/{daisy-nfsd,go-nfsd,linux}.data`.

-This hosts the disk in a file in your home directory, so that file system determines what disk you're using.
-You can change a local variable in `./scale.sh` if you need to change this.
+The `daisy-eval` driver has an argument to set the disk file.

 ## Plotting